 Post-Traumatic Stress Disorder (PTSD) is a treatable condition.
 However, treatment may take time, with periods of symptom remission followed by periods where symptoms are exacerbated.
 The condition may develop within days, weeks, months, or even years after the traumatic event has occurred.

 A team of medical professionals and other specialists are often involved in helping a PTSD patient recover.
 This team typically includes a mental health specialist, a psychologist, a psychiatrist, a community psychiatric nurse, and/or a social worker.

 An outline for the treatment of PTSD is given below:

-Among people with mild symptoms that have been present for less than four weeks after experiencing a traumatic event, a watchful waiting approach may be adopted where the person is closely monitored to see if symptoms worsen.
+- Among people with mild symptoms that have been present for less than four weeks after experiencing a traumatic event, a watchful waiting approach may be adopted where the person is closely monitored to see if symptoms worsen.
 If watchful waiting is prescribed, a follow-up appointment after one month is usually scheduled.

-Eye movement desensitisation and reprocessing is a relatively new approach to treating PTSD that involves the patient moving their eyes from side-to-side while remembering the traumatic event.
+- Eye movement desensitization and reprocessing is a relatively new approach to treating PTSD that involves the patient moving their eyes from side-to-side while remembering the traumatic event.
 This technique helps the hippocampus in the brain to processes unpleasant memories and flashbacks so that their impact on the mind is decreased.

 - Medications that can be used to treat PTSD include the antidepressant paroxetine, selective serotonin reuptake inhibitors, and mirtazapine, a noradrenergic and specific serotonergic antidepressant.
 These medications are generally used in severe cases that have not responded to psychotherapy or CBT alone.
 Tranquilizers such as benzodiazepines and antipsychotic medications may also be prescribed for some individuals.

 PTSD Treatment: Know Your Options